airbytehq/airbyte/docs/operator-guides/configuring-airbyte-db.md

 ## Connecting to an External Postgres database

-If we want to use a Postgres instance that is not automatically started by Airbyte, we can run the following command:
+Let's walk through what is required to use a Postgres instance that is not managed by Airbyte.
+First, for the sake of the tutorial, we will run a new instance of Postgres in its own docker container with the command below.
+If you already have Postgres running elsewhere, you can skip this step and use the credentials for that in future steps.
 ```bash
 docker run --rm --name airbyte-postgres -e POSTGRES_PASSWORD=password -p 3000:5432 -d postgres
 ```